 res/values-en-rGB/strings.xml that includes only the strings that

-should be different when the application runs in the U.K. For all the rest of
+should be different when the app runs in the U.K. For all the rest of

-the strings, the application will fall back to the defaults and use what is
+the strings, the app falls back to the defaults and use what is

 Use the Android Context object for manual locale lookup